brentschmaltz/KeyVault/README.md

 # KeyVault
-Example using KeyVault and hooking into token decryption
+Example showing how to using extensibility with KeyVault